simpleanalytics/docs/_docs/31_integrations/00_nuxt.md

 ### Client-side analytics

-The module uses the `simple-analytics-vue` plugin to auto-inject the Simple Analytics script.
+The module automatically injects the Simple Analytics script through the `simple-analytics-vue` plugin.

 ### Tracking events in client components

-To track events programmatically, inject the `saEvent` function.
+To track custom events, use the injected `saEvent` function:

 ```vue
 <script setup>